PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Evaluation

 In this section, we evaluate our PL-EVIO in UZH-FPV dataset \cite{GWPHKU:FPV}, which is a high-speed, aggressive visual-inertial odometry dataset.
 This dataset includes fast laps around a racetrack with drone racing gates, as well as free-form trajectories around obstacles.
 We compare our PL-EVIO with ORB-SLAM3 (stereo VIO) \cite{ORB-SLAM3}, VINS-Fusion (stereo VIO) \cite{GWPHKU:VINS-Fusion}, VINS-MONO (monocular VIO) \cite{GWPHKU:VINS-MONO}, and Ultimate SLAM (EVIO) \cite{GWPHKU:Ultimate-SLAM}.
-We also computed the mean position error as percentages of the total traveled distance, while the estimated trajectories and ground-truth were aligned in SE3 with all alignment.
-As can be seen from the results in Table \ref{FPV_Comparison_with_evio}, our proposed PL-EVIO achieve better performance even compare with the stereo VIO using a higher resolution camera.
-This dataset is so challenging that most of the sequences using Ultimate-SLAM and VINS-Fusion failed.
-While our Pl-EVIO still can provide reliable and satisfying results.
-The VINS-MONO is also needed deeply fine-tune the parameters for no bad performance.
-The video record of our PL-EVIO can be seen in the demonstrations\footnote{\url{https://b23.tv/f4FlU1v}}.
+We also computed the mean position error as percentages of the total traveled distance, while the estimated trajectories and ground-truth were aligned in SE3 with all alignments.
+As can be seen from the results in Table \ref{FPV_Comparison_with_evio}, our proposed PL-EVIO achieve better performance even compared with the stereo VIO using a higher resolution camera.
+This dataset is so challenging that most of the sequences using Ultimate-SLAM and VINS-Fusion failed, while our Pl-EVIO still can provide reliable and satisfying results.
+To achieve optimal performance, deep fine-tuning of parameters is also required for VINS-MONO.